syncfusion-content/xamarin-docs/Xamarin/Border/Customization.md

 ## Border Thickness

-You can customize the border thickness of the border on four sides using the `BorderThickness` property with type as `Thickness`.
+You can customize the border thickness of the border on four sides using the `BorderThickness` property.

 {% tabs %}
 {% highlight xaml %}